 Cardio machines are an indispensable equipment in any gym.
-Indeed, when you come to any random gyms, you’ll find two types of cardio machines sharing the top position of most chosen trainers: treadmills and ellipticals.
+Indeed, when you come to any random gyms, you’ll find two types of cardio machines sharing the top position of most chosen trainers: elliptical vs treadmill.

 But the real question is which one is the king of weight loss?
 This has been a controversial debate of most gymers for years – either side comes with a little bit of bias.

-If you also share the same concern, join us on the journey of finding out the final answer on the topic “Elliptical and Treadmill: Which one is your best friend on the weight loss journey?”.
+If you also share the same concern, join us on the journey of finding out the final answer on the topic “Treadmill vs Elliptical: Which one is your best friend on the weight loss journey?”.

 What’s An Elliptical Machine?